RedvsGreen-org/Docs/docs/source/addingfirstnetwork.rst

 .. image:: ../../images/snmptoptions.png

 ..
-Tip:: You can reuse the "Test Network" for other scans, or you can create your own network and have them continuasly scanned for automatic device addition.
+Tip:: You can reuse the "Test Network" for other scans, or you can create your own network and have them continuously scanned for automatic device addition.

 ..
 Note:: All devices needs to be reachable by ICMP ping and SNMP(UDP 161)